nadizak/avrae_aliases/Classes/Fighter/README.md

 Uses the Fighter Second Wind ability and automatically rolls and applies healing.
 Creates and modifies counters for the ability.

+**Indomitable** - `!indomitable`

+Uses the Fighter Indomitable ability.
+Creates and modifies counters for the ability.

 # Samurai Archetype